To enjoy the full Mail & Guardian online experience: please upgrade your browser

-The DA will bring an urgently appeal in the Constitutional Court for a decision on its proposed motion of no-confidence in President Jacob Zuma.
+The Democratic Alliance will bring an urgently appeal in the Constitutional Court for a decision on its proposed motion of no-confidence in President Jacob Zuma, it said on Thursday.
+(Gallo)

 The Democratic Alliance will bring an urgently appeal in the Constitutional Court for a decision on its proposed motion of no-confidence in President Jacob Zuma, it said on Thursday.